Humidity Sensor: Classification, Package and Application

 (1) Resistive Lithium Chloride Hygrometer

 The first lithium chloride humidity sensor based on the principle of resistance-humidity characteristics was developed by F.W.
-Dunmore of the American Bureau of Standards.
-This kind of element has high accuracy, simple structure, and low price, and is suitable for measurement and control at normal temperature and humidity.
+Dunmore of the U.S. National Bureau of Standards in the 1930s.
+This type of element has high accuracy, simple structure, and low cost, making it suitable for measurement and control at normal temperature and humidity conditions.

 The measurement range of the lithium chloride element is related to the lithium chloride concentration and other components of the humidity-sensitive layer.
 The effective humidity sensing range of a single element is generally within 20%RH.
-For example, the humidity sensing range corresponding to a concentration of 0.05% is approximately (80-100)%RH, and the range corresponding to a concentration of 0.2% is (60-80)%RH.
+For example, a concentration of 0.05% corresponds to approximately (80-100)%RH, while a concentration of 0.2% corresponds to (60-80)%RH.

 (2) Dew Point Type Lithium Chloride Hygrometer

-The dew point type lithium chloride hygrometer was first developed by the Forboro company in the United States.
-This type of hygrometer is similar to the above-mentioned resistive lithium chloride hygrometer, but its working principle is completely different.
-In short, it works with the characteristic that the water vapor pressure of a lithium chloride saturated water solution
+The dew point type lithium chloride hygrometer was first developed by the Foxboro Company in the United States.
+This type of hygrometer is similar to the resistive lithium chloride hygrometer in construction but operates on a completely different principle, utilizing the characteristic that the water vapor pressure of a saturated lithium chloride solution varies with temperature.

 2. Carbon Humidity Sensor

-The carbon humidity sensor was first proposed by EKCarver and CWBreasefield in the United States in 1942.
-Compared with the lithium chloride humidity sensor, the carbon humidity sensor has a fast response, good repeatability.
-And its advantages of no erosion effect and narrow hysteresis ring are remarkable.
+The carbon humidity sensor was first proposed by E.K.
+Carver and C.W.
+Breasefield in the United States in 1942.
+Compared with lithium chloride humidity sensors, carbon humidity sensors offer fast response, good repeatability, no corrosion effects, and narrow hysteresis characteristics.

 Figure 3.
 Carbon Humidity Sensor